 5.5.
 Data Indexing

-Data available on the CSAG/UCT data storage system and IBM’s system will be indexed using an appropriate metadata standard.
-This index will be made available by the CSAG/UCT data platform.
+Data available on the CSAG/UCT data storage system and IBM’s storage system will be indexed using an appropriate metadata standard.
+The CSAG/UCT data platform will be used to make the index available to the Consortium partners and bona fide researchers beyond the Consortium.
 The indexing process includes: